08Aristodemus24/breast-cancer-classifier/readme.md

 - explore data and see graphs
 - extract the cost of the training of a model at the last epoch because by then weights are optimized.
 Do this in classifier-script.py
 - extract cross validation cost using model at last epoch as well since by then weights are optimized.
 Do this in classifier-script.py
+- how do I organize baseline_model_train, in such a way where I can just call a train function